-During the COVID-19 pandemic, WMATA elected to run more eight-car train sets to assist riders in social distancing.58 Installation of traction power upgrades to enable all eight-car operations continued in FY 2020 with additional work planned in FY 2021.
+During the COVID-19 pandemic, WMATA elected to run more eight-car train sets to assist riders in social distancing.56 Installation of traction power upgrades to enable all eight-car operations continued in FY 2020 with additional work planned in FY 2021.
 NVTC recommends that WMATA monitor rail ridership and adapt rail service to match demand while maintaining an equitable, baseline level of service across all Metrorail lines.
 Post-pandemic, NVTC proposes that WMATA run all eight-car trains in a phased approach on lines with the most demand during peak hours to achieve operating efficiencies and grow ridership in a cost-effective manner.

-Leverage the expertise of local and regional partners to advance Bus Transformation Project Strategy recommendations in Northern Virginia that improve the efficiency of the bus network
+Leverage the expertise of local and regional partners to improve the efficiency of the bus network

-NVTC encourages WMATA to leverage the expertise of local and regional partners to advance Bus Transformation Project strategy recommendations in Northern Virginia that improve the efficiency of the bus network, advance bus priority projects, improve bus speeds, and optimize transit networks.
-The Bus Transformation Project is a multi-stakeholder effort led by WMATA staff that provides a set of strategies and recommendations to transform the region's bus network to provide frequent and convenient bus service, give buses priority on roadways, create excellent customer service and establish ongoing stewardship to transform the bus network regionally while enabling local action.59 NVTC endorsed the Bus Transformation Project's vision, goals, and strategy and encouraged WMATA to include local jurisdictions and transit providers in the incorporation of the recommendations into policy and regional coordination activities and in the implementation of the action plan.60
+NVTC encourages WMATA to leverage the expertise of local and regional partners to improve the efficiency of the bus network, advance bus priority projects, improve bus speeds and optimize transit networks.
+The Bus Transformation Project is a multi-stakeholder effort led by WMATA staff that provides a set of strategies and recommendations to transform the region's bus network to provide frequent and convenient bus service, give buses priority on roadways, create excellent customer service and establish ongoing stewardship to transform the bus network regionally while enabling local action.57 NVTC endorsed the Bus Transformation Project's vision, goals and strategy and encouraged WMATA to include local jurisdictions and transit providers in the incorporation of the recommendations into policy and regional coordination activities and in the implementation of the action plan.58